gpeterson406/GreenwoodBanner_Book/_book/08-multipleLinearRegression.md

 $\boldsymbol{R}^2_{\text{adjusted}}$
 are available.
 Make sure you are able to pick out the correct one.
-For the reduced data set ($n=23$) *Snow Depth* models, the pertinent part of the model summary for the model with all three predictors is:
+For the reduced data set ($n=23$) *Snow Depth* models, the pertinent part of the model summary for the model with all three predictors is the last three lines:

 ```r